ccmorris/bwpt.beer/_posts/2018-04-06-springtime-fun.md

 ### Dab it Like it's Hot

+Update: Great evening listening to tunes and playing bingo, unfortunately no winner's luck for us.

 May 30, 2018 @ Refined Fool
 Bingo meets name that tune meets burgers!
 Event kicks off at 8:30pm, but we will meet at RF for drinks and food to get tables.